-Such high contrast ratio makes for inky blacks and bright whites; it is the main asset of this panel technology and it makes blacks of other panels (IPS and TN) appear grayish in comparison.
+Such high contrast ratio makes for inky blacks and bright whites; it is the main asset of this panel technology, and it makes the blacks of other panels (IPS and TN) appear grayish in comparison.

 The peak brightness of 250-nits may seem low on paper, but the monitor will be more than bright enough under normal viewing conditions.
 In fact, you’ll want to reduce the brightness a bit out of the box.

 Colors are very vibrant thanks to the monitor’s wide color gamut covering 90% DCI-P3 and 120% sRGB color spaces.